Ad Valorem Taxes on Mineral Rights Explained

 How Mineral Interests Are Valued

+The assessor typically values producing mineral interests based on the income they generate, using production levels from the previous year and your economic interest in the property.
 Non-producing mineral interests (land with no active wells) may be assessed at a lower value or not assessed separately at all, depending on the state and county.

 The valuation method varies by state: